Clorgiline

-Clorgiline (INN), or clorgyline (BAN), is a monoamine oxidase inhibitor (MAOI) structurally related to pargyline which is described as an antidepressant.
+Clorgiline (INN), or clorgyline (BAN), is a monoamine oxidase inhibitor (MAOI) and investigational antidepressant related to pargyline.
 Specifically, it is an irreversible and selective inhibitor of monoamine oxidase A (MAO-A).
 Clorgiline was never marketed, but it has found use in scientific research.

-It has been found to bind with high affinity to the σ_{1} receptor (K_{i} = 3.2 nM) and with very high affinity to the I_{2} imidazoline receptor (K_{i} = 40 pM).
+In addition to its MAOI activity, it has been found to bind with high affinity to the σ_{1} receptor (K_{i} = 3.2–510 nM) and with very high affinity to the imidazoline I_{2} receptor (K_{i} = 40 pM).
 Unlike selegiline, clorgiline does not appear to be a monoaminergic activity enhancer (MAE).

 Clorgiline is also a multidrug efflux pump inhibitor.
 Holmes et al., 2012 reverse azole fungicide resistance using clorgiline, showing promise for its use in multiple fungicide resistance.